rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 ### Virtuals Protocol's Audio-to-Animation (A2A) Bittensor Subnet

-Audio-to-Animation (A2A), also referred to as audio-driven animation, generates visuals that dynamically respond to audio inputs.
-This technology finds applications across a wide range of domains including gaming AI agents, livestreaming AI idols, virtual companions, metaverses, and more.
+Audio-to-Animation (A2A), also referred to as audio-driven animation, generates visuals that respond to audio inputs.
+It is used for gaming AI agents, livestreaming AI idols, virtual companions and metaverses, among others.

 This Bittensor subnet offers a platform for democratizing the creation of A2A models, gathering the help of the wider ML community in Bittensor to generate the best animated motions and bring life to on-chain AI agents.